 The proprietary Even Steam soleplate design ensures that the iron will produce a consistent steam flow from heel to tip.
-And the enhanced nonstick coating of the soleplate guarantees that the iron will glide smoothly across all types of fabrics, including delicate silk or acrylic.
+And the enhanced nonstick coating of the soleplate guarantees that the iron will glide smoothly across all types of fabrics, including delicate silk and acrylic.

 In case you need to smoothen particularly tough wrinkles, the iron can deliver a powerful jet of steam that aggressively takes out all the creases.
 And like other high-end models, this one can be used vertically for touch-ups on the drapes or clothes on the hangers.

 Last but not least, we all know that design plays an important role no matter what type of appliance we buy.
 People often tend to buy not only functional but also stylish and easy-to-use appliances, and the BLACK+DECKER Vitessa meets these requirements.
 Fitted with a soft grip handle, it makes the ironing process convenient, with no fatigue in your wrist.